urjc-docencia-robotica-movil/blog-robotica-movil-24-25-PQSB/ReadmeP5.md

 - Calculate the mean of the square of all the differences **(MSE)**.
 - Calculate the final weight as **np.exp(-1 * square_mean_diff)**

+**Improvement:** before assigning the weight to the particle I check if the particle is in an obstacle or out of the map boundaries in which case I give zero probability without raytracing that particle.

 ### Particle resampling:
 For particle resampling I follow the next procedure:
 - Create an empty array with *NPARTICLES* dimensions.